 EndeavourOS came out last year after we had one of our favorite arch-based distros discontinued.
-Initially, the team released the first version with Xfce desktop environment but today they support several other desktop environments.
+Initially, the team released the first version with the Xfce desktop environment but today; they support several other desktop environments.

-EndeavourOS is one of very few Linux distributions that do not claim to provide easy to use GUI tools to learn Linux.
-Actually, the team promotes the distro as a terminal-centric distro that gives you your favorite desktop environment with a few basic utilities and active friendly community support.
+EndeavourOS is one of very few Linux distributions that does not claim to provide easy-to-use GUI tools to learn Linux.
+Actually, the team promotes the distro as a terminal-centric distro that gives you your favorite desktop environment with a few basic utilities and active, friendly community support.

 Help wiki & Active community support